TITLE 56: LABOR AND EMPLOYMENT

 "Nonmonetary Eligibility" means that the claimant has established monetary eligibility and has not been found ineligible or subject to disqualification under the Act from receiving unemployment insurance benefits.

-"Part-time Work" means services not normally required for the customary schedule of full time hours or days prevailing in the establishment in which such services are performed, or services performed by a person who, owing to his personal circumstances or the nature of the work he is qualified to perform, does not customarily work the schedule of full time hours or days prevailing in the establishment in which he is employed [820 ILCS 405/407].
-Generally, part time work will be less than 40 hours per week except where company policy or a collective bargaining agreement provides for a lesser number of hours per week as full time work.
-In such cases, part time work shall be work less than the number of full time hours set by the collective bargaining agreement or company policy.
+"Part-time Work" means services not normally required for the customary schedule of full-time hours or days prevailing in the establishment in which the services are performed, or services performed by a person who, owing to his or her personal circumstances or the nature of the work he or she is qualified to perform, does not customarily work the schedule of full-time hours or days prevailing in the establishment in which he or she is employed [820 ILCS 405/407].
+Generally, part-time work will be less than 40 hours per week except when company policy or a collective bargaining agreement provides for a lesser number of hours per week as full-time work.
+In these cases, part-time work shall be work less than the number of full-time hours set by the collective bargaining agreement or company policy.

 "Part-total Employment" means part-time work with an employing unit other than one's regular employing unit.

-Example: The claimant is laid off by Company A, his regular employing unit, as defined in this Section, and accepts temporary, part-time work with Company B, an employing unit other than his regular employing unit.
-The part-time work with Company B constitutes "part-total employment."
+EXAMPLE: The claimant is laid off by Company A, his or her regular employing unit, as defined in this Section, and accepts temporary, part-time work with Company B, an employing unit other than his or her regular employing unit.
+The part-time work with Company B constitutes "part-total employment".

 "Partial Employment" means part-time work with one's regular employing unit.

-"Party" means, with respect to issues of nonmonetary eligibility, the claimant and any employing unit which files a timely and sufficient protest pursuant to Section 2720.130 of this Part.
-Only a party under Section 702 of the Act may appeal a nonmonetary determination or decision of the Agency regarding eligibility for benefits.
-With respect to findings under Section 701 of the Act, "Party" means the claimant and any employer whose base period wages are in question.
-With respect to the issues of sufficiency and timeliness of a protest pursuant to Section 2720.130 of this Part, "Party" means only the employing unit which files the protest.
+"Party" means, with respect to issues of nonmonetary eligibility, the claimant and any employing unit that files a timely and sufficient protest pursuant to Section 2720.130.
+Only a party under Section 702 of the Act may appeal a nonmonetary determination or decision of the Department regarding eligibility for benefits.
+With respect to findings under Section 701 of the Act, "party" means the claimant and any employer whose base period wages are in question.
+With respect to the issues of sufficiency and timeliness of a protest pursuant to Section 2720.130, "party" means only the employing unit that files the protest.

 "Personal Identification Number" or "PIN" means a number that enables the claimant to access the Telephone Certification System.
 Valid use of a PIN serves as the claimant's signature.

-"Referee" means the hearing officer authorized to conduct hearings on appealed Adjudicator findings, determinations or recoupment decisions and to make decisions on the matters appealed.
+"Referee" means the administrative law judge assigned to conduct hearings on appealed Adjudicator findings, determinations or recoupment decisions and to make decisions on the matters appealed.

 "Service Area" means a geographical area served by a local office.